CMACH508/MGAE-DC/README.md

 | patience|  100|  the patience for early stop. |

+### Predicting with pretrained model
+python get_kgedc_load_pretrainmodel.py -modelfile ../trained_model/pretrain_model.pkl

-###Predicting with pretrained model
+The script is used to predict with the pretrained MGAEDC model on the ONEIL datasets.
 The size of pretrained models are too large, so they are accessible with baidu netdisk [links](https://pan.baidu.com/s/1lKo-sYSD_q-DfXCKMzmKpg). 密码：bkri.

 ## Reference